TypeScript Null

 Optional Properties in TypeScript Interfaces

 Optional properties in TypeScript interfaces allow developers to specify that certain properties within an object type are optional.
-This flexibility provides more control over the structure and usage of objects, allowing for more expressive and robust code.
+This flexibility provides more control over the structure and usage of objects.

 Create a free account to access the full topic